 Well apparently, I am wrong.
-Some idiot youtuber has insisted that just imagining it is not enough, and so he trained a bot on over 3.3 million posts from ‘politically incorrect’: a 4chan forum dedicated to sad hairy incels trying to 1up each other on how offensive they can be.
+A youtuber has insisted that just imagining it is not enough, and so he trained a bot on over 3.3 million posts from ‘politically incorrect’: a 4chan forum dedicated to sad hairy incels trying to 1up each other on how offensive they can be.

 🧊 Cool Facts: